markfguerra/GLWallpaperService/readme-contribute.md

 * Choose "Android Application"
 * Click on the "New" button.
 This is the button with the plus sign on it.
 * The name of the run configuration is New_configuration.
 Change it if you like.
 * Click "Browse..." to choose a project.
-Select GLWallpaperTest.
+Select GLWallpaperService.
 This is a sample wallpaper that comes with the code.
 * Click Apply.
 Click Run.
 * The wallpaper will now install on your device or emulator.
 Use the regular Android live wallpaper picker to select "GL Wallpaper Test Project".
 You should see a green screen.